 Walking – Most of Edinburgh’s attractions, from the Royal Mile to Dean Village, are easily accessible on foot.

 Buses & Trams – The Lothian Buses network and the Edinburgh Trams offer reliable and affordable transport.
-A day ticket gives you unlimited rides!
+A DAY ticket gives you unlimited rides for just £5!

 Taxis & Ride-Sharing – Uber and black cabs are available for short trips.